SkillsFundingAgency/das-poc-matching/sfa.poc.matching.configuration/README.md

 POC to show how configuration should be loaded from employer-config in a core web app.

-This requres the foillowing nuget packages:
+This requires the following nuget packages:

 ```
 WindowsAzure.Storage